brennanpincardiff/rhiwbina_codeclub_projects/building_circuits.md

 - Light emitting diode (LED)
 - Some wires to connect things

+Use clips to connect the batteries to the breadboard Place the resistor in line and then the LED
-Can you get the light glowing…
+Can you get the light glowing?

 Without resistor, LED will burn out…

+LED have directions - one long wire and one short wire.
+The longer leg is the positive side of the LED, called the “anode,” and the shorter leg is the negative side, called the “cathode.”
-LED only works one way - turn it around it there is not light
+It only works one way - turn it around if there is not light

 Check all your connections and remember how the channels of the breadboard connect.